 Place the lobster tails on a cooking sheet with slides to prevent any liquids from running off the pan and into the oven.
 Use a silicon mat to make cleanup easy.

 Move the oven rack to the top broiling position (about 4-5 inches from the broiler) and place the baking sheet on it.
-If the lobster tails are too tall and touch the heating element or are too close to it, position the rack another position down.
+If the lobster tails are too tall and touch the heating element or are positioned too close to it, reposition the rack.

 How to Broil Lobster Tails | Use a Meat Thermometer

-The internal temperature should be 140-145 degrees F. Stick the thermometer probe into the thickest part of the tail.
+The internal temperature should be 140-145°F. Stick the thermometer probe into the thickest part of the tail.
 If cooking more than one tail, check each one.
 This is the easiest way to determine if they are fully cooked.

 Serve Immediately

 Lobster tails are best when eaten freshly cooked and piping hot.
-Since they cook quickly, prepare any sides ahead of broiling the tails.
+Since they cook quickly, prepare any sides ahead of time to broil the tails.
 That way, you can serve them immediately after cooking them.

 - Baked Fish Tacos